 The pressure vessel is 25 cm high and is half filled with seawater.
 The seawater for the conducted experiment was brought in from the LRS and contained the appropriate salinity, bacteria, algae or defined particles.
 The pressure vessel has attachments for water inlet and outlet, with an impeller pumping water from an external bucket.
-However, the test rig did not provide a circulating water system which would simulate conditions at the LRS ever further
+However, the test rig did not provide a circulating water system inside the pressure vessel, which would simulate conditions at the LRS ever further.

 Attached to the top centre of the vessel is a large fiberreinforced rubber hose.
 The hose sticks up half a meter and is made out of a material strong enough to withstand the inside pressure.
 At the top of the hose there is a pneumatic sealing system sealing off around the piston rod enabling the pressure to be maintained inside the vessel.
-The flexible hose is chosen for its minimum influence on the motion of the piston rod, which should be guided only by the seal housing at the bottom plate of the pressure vessel.
+The flexible hose is chosen for its minimum influence on the motion of the piston rod, which should be guided only by the seal housing mounted on a C-shaped rubber gasket at the bottom plate of the pressure vessel [2, 3].

 The vessel has an air (or nitrogen) pressure inlet/outlet.
 A regulator system is attached to the inlet/outlet and to the local air pressure system at the Ångstrom Laboratory for controlled elevation of gas pressure.
 A security valve is attached to the top of the pressure vessel for releasing pressures exceeding 4.5 bars, which is the allowed limit.
-An underwater night-view camera with its own lighting is set-up inside the pressure vessel to monitor the experiment under water from inside the pressure vessel, as shown in fig. 4.
-Images are transmitted via cable through the top plate and visible on computer screen at the control station.
+An underwater night-view camera with its own lighting is set-up inside the pressure vessel to monitor the experiment under water from inside the pressure vessel, see fig. 4D.
+Images are transmitted via cable through the top plate and visible on computer screen at the control station, see fig 4E.

-The purpose of the laboratory experiments was to verify the functional abilities of the piston rod mechanical lead-through and the dynamic sealing system with regard to the significance of operational behaviour and non-leakage during the awaiting sea trials.
+The purpose of the laboratory experiments was to verify the functional abilities of the piston rod mechanical leadthrough and the dynamic sealing system with regard to the significance of operational behaviour and non-leakage during the awaiting WEC sea trials.
 The wave motion was simulated by approximating the motion with a sinus curve.
 However, the test rig may be operated with real wave data from, for example, a wave measuring buoy.

-The mounted piston rod was mechanically driven up and down through the seal housing at velocities of up to 0.67 m/s (nominal velocity for the WEC) with a stroke length of 1.3 m and period of approx. 6 s, as shown in fig. 5.
-No leakage was observed after 4 hours of testing with 2 bars inside over-pressurized.
+The mounted piston rod was mechanically driven up and down through the seal housing at velocities of up to 0.67 m/s (nominal velocity for the WEC) with a stroke length of 1.3 m and period of approx.6 s, as shown in fig. 5.
+No leakage was observed after 4 hours of testing with 2 bars inside over-pressurized water.
 The same experiment was conducted with non-pressurized water.
 The set-up was run with both a strictly straight vertical motion throughout the entire stroke, and with the piston rod moving from a vertical position into a 0.5° tilted angle, and back into a vertical position.
-Figure 4 shows images from the testing sessions, before the submerged transmission was installed in L1.
-The inner framework of L1 can be seen in the background behind the test rig in image B of fig. 4.
+Figure 4 shows images from the testing sessions, before the submerged transmission was installed in WEC L1.
+The inner framework of L1 stands in the background behind the test rig in fig. 4B.

 The experimental results from the test rig indicated good sealing functionality with no observable leakage.
+Life-time expectancy of the dynamic sealing system was still unknown, and at the time subject to further research.